 - Global Marketing BIP1019 (Syllabus)

-Furthermore, two additional courses will be available from autumn semester 2015 onward:
+Furthermore, three additional graduate (Master) level courses will be available from autumn semester 2015 onward.
+These courses can also be taken by Bachelor level students.

 - International Relations and Communication BIP1021 (Syllabus)